shadanan/pyxair/README.md

 }
 ```

-Using `get` while in deferred mode on an OSC address not in the cache will fetch the value from the XAir device and update the cache:
+Using `get` on an OSC address not in the cache will fetch the value from the XAir device and update the cache:

 ```python
 await x_air.get('/lr/mix/fader')